shpaw415/bunext/README.md

 - Fix a false error when compiling in dev mode when caching a SSR component occur
 - Dynamically update Head with useHead
 - added exports to more explicit use ( you may modify your imports in your project )
+- Head data can be dynamic.
+Request object is parsed as props to the page element ( default export of index.tsx )
+- direct access to the request Object from any Component that run on the server. ( dynamic page )